Sibghatullah-Laghari/FileMind/README.md

 ## 🏗️ Architecture & Project Structure.

 FileMind is built entirely with **pure Java** and follows a modular package structure instead of relying on Spring Boot or a web server.
-This approach keeps the application lightweight, responsive, and easy to maintain while allowing individual components to evolve independently..
+This approach keeps the application lightweight, responsive, and easy to maintain while allowing individual components to evolve independently.

 ```text
 filemind/